French police clash with demonstrators over protester death

 Interior Minister Bernard Cazeneuve has dismissed calls for his resignation over Fraisse’s death.

-Leaders of France’s Green Party, one-time government partners of President François Hollande’s Socialists, have criticized ministers for not condemning the apparent killing more forcefully.
+Leaders of France’s Green Party, one-time government partners of President François Hollande’s Socialists, have criticised ministers for not condemning the apparent killing more forcefully.

 Writing by Laurence Frost; Editing by Larry King